zachvin/labelling-instructions/README.md

 ## Annotating

 Label Studio annotation is straightforward.
+Please label all people in your 2-minute segment.
+If you would not be able to identify an object as a person in that frame, then do not label it.
 Move, resize, and delete existing bounding boxes by clicking on a box and dragging or pressing backspace.
 Label Studio uses a keypoint interpolation system to display bounding boxes on the screen even when no bounding box was explicity specified.
 This interpolation moves the box linearly between keypoints and can either help or hinder the annotation process.
 You can enable/disable interpolation with the `Toggle interpolation` button below.

 ![trimmedinterpolation](https://github.com/zachvin/labelling-instructions/assets/43306216/c19a0eba-aafb-4e95-864f-0c9e243d15ab)